Table of Content

 "I was in awe every day.
 Unlike the treks in Uttarakhand, Himachal, or Sikkim, the mountains are dry yet so beautiful.
 They are arid but have their lush greenery of fields, forests, and shrubs," says Rigzin our rescue team member.
 For all the enthusiasts who wish to explore Leh and are looking for something more serene and easier than Stok Kangri, the Markha Valley trek is a perfect choice.

 Himachal means lands of high peaks, bloomed with diversified green landscapes.
-Yet, this is not true of the Kanamo trek, despite being in Himachal.
+Yet, this is not true of the Kanamo Peak, despite being in Himachal.
 The trail goes up to the Kinnaur Lahaul Spiti region, brilliantly revealing the dry and welcoming mountains.
 It is the only monsoon trek that is difficult after Stok Kangri.
 Taking as high as 19,000 feet this trek must be chosen before attempting Stok Kangri Peak.

 If not for Stok Kangri, this is an amazing journey of exploration in the arid section of the Himachal.
 The exotic Kaza and Kibber villages are famous for its green peas cultivation.
 As the height increases the grade of the trail gets more challenging.
 Deep snow, moraines, loose rocks, boulders, long summit climb, it has all the endured elements.
 Even though the Kanamo Peak is not that piece of cake to hike on, it is extremely unique.
 Right from the landscapes, type of trail, villages, it is different.
 Totally worth it to try something new this monsoon!